slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 -->
 <!--That doesn't exclude other principles, like truth for example.-->

-### Love Starvation

-Love starvation is a coercion issue, because when people are hungry, they have to eat, no matter what "love" is given to them.
-There's no choice in that for a starving person, and that is a form of coercion, if a person only has one choice at any given time for who they can receive love from.

-And even if that lover is extremely good, the threat of losing them always hangs extremely high, to the point that attachment issues, often called "disorder," reasonably arise without any underpinning disorder actually fueling whatever gets treated with drugs, therapies, disciplines, what have you.

-This isn't advocacy for polyamory, though not discouraging that either.
-It's advocacy for having really good resources in the world like [socialization workers](#medical-training-coaches-or-wing-menwomen-to-help-motivate-people-to-get-out-of-bed-shower-and-perhaps-advise-on-fashion-or-hygiene-and-to-take-people-to-social-events-including-bar-type-and-night-club-type-events-to-help-them-socialize-and-meet-people-and-for-that-to-become-destigmatized-and-normalized), [marriage counselors for arbitrary pairs of people](#marriage-counselors-for-arbitrary-pairs-of-people), and [anti-bullying pop-ups](#anti-bullying-pop-up) as therapeutic treatments as love starvation is a coercion and threat issue, more than just [deserving of pity](#normalizing-truths-and-the-processes-therein), and, as with most of what I write about in this book, affecting kids too at scale, in many cases universally, all kids, and globally.

 ### Medical "training coaches" or "wing men/women" to help motivate people to get out of bed, shower, and perhaps advise on fashion or hygiene, and to take people to social events, including bar type and night club type events, to help them socialize and meet people, and for that to become destigmatized and normalized